 Benchmark Litigation 2015

-Evan Tager is a member of the firm's Supreme Court & Appellate and Class Action practices.
-Identified by Chambers USA
+Evan Tager is a member of the firm’s Supreme Court & Appellate and Class Action practices, recognized by Benchmark Litigation

-as a leading appellate lawyer, Evan has been integrally involved in a range of issues of paramount importance to the business community, including punitive damages, class-certification standards, admissibility of expert testimony, and enforceability of arbitration agreements.
+as one of America’s leading appellate lawyers for multiple years running.
+Evan has been integrally involved in a range of issues of paramount importance to the business community, including punitive damages, class-certification standards, admissibility of expert testimony, and enforceability of arbitration agreements.

 In December 2014, Evan was named to The National Law Journal’s inaugural list of “Litigation Trailblazers & Pioneers,” which recognizes the achievements of 50 people who have “helped make a difference in the fight for justice” and “shown a deep passion and perseverance in pursuit of their mission, having achieved remarkable successes along the way.”
 The National Law Journal recognized Evan for his transformative work in two areas of law that are of great concern to the business community: punitive damages and the enforceability of arbitration provisions.